microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/event-get.md

 ---

 #### Response
-Here is an example of the response.
-The **locations** property includes details for the 3 locations that the event is organized for.
+The following example shows the response.
+The **locations** property includes details for the three locations that the event is organized for.

-Because the request does not specify any `Prefer: outlook.timezone` or `Prefer: outlook.body-content-type` header, the **start** and **end** properties are displayed in the default UTC time zone, and the body is in the default HTML format.
+Because the request doesn't specify any `Prefer: outlook.timezone` or `Prefer: outlook.body-content-type` header, the **start** and **end** properties are displayed in the default UTC time zone, and the body is in the default HTML format.

 <!-- {